Weekend Reads: New York City Transit Woes and “Communal Panic Attack”

 Everywhere you look, in a capital of global finance — the airports, the subways, the commuter rails — it’s a dreary slog.
 Every day there are fresh headaches: derailments, delays, long overdue construction and maintenance projects that go on and on, and always more disruptions on the horizon.

 Of course, the glass-half-full crowd will point to progress.
-Hudson Yards, the first new station in a generation, opened in 2015 and the long-awaited Second Avenue line debuted a few months back, albeit in truncated form.
+Hudson Yards, the first new subway station in a generation, opened in 2015 and the long-awaited Second Avenue subway line debuted a few months back, albeit in truncated form.

 But the Hudson Yards station is a leaky mess despite its $2.4-billion price tag.
 That’s one station, $2.4 billion.
 And the Second Avenue line is popular and has eased congestion elsewhere, but it’s only three stations and still managed to become the most expensive subway line ever built.